 How much swing should I use?

 Consider how big your projects will be.
-You need enough swing to easily reach all parts of the workpiece without having to bend down too far.
+It would be best to have enough swing to easily reach all parts of the workpiece without bending down too far.

 The diameter of the swing is the distance between two points where the bed swings.
 For example, if the swing radius is 10 inches, then this means that the bed swings by an arc of 10 inches.